230Daniel/senior-sync/README.md

 4. Activate your virtual environment with `.\venv\Scripts\activate`.

-5. Install packages with `pip install -r requirements.txt`.
+5. Install packages with `python -m pip install -r requirements.txt`.
 If you get an error about Microsoft Visual C++ not being installed, follow the steps in this answer: https://stackoverflow.com/a/64262038.

 6. Run `fastapi dev` to start up the backend on http://127.0.0.1:8000.